-- See the Watarrka National Park and the spectacular Kings Canyon and then a further 300 km or so is where you’ll witness the most iconic symbol of the Australian Outback: Uluru.
+See Watarrka National Park and the spectacular Kings Canyon and then, after a further 300 km or so, you’ll set eyes on the Australian Outback’s most iconic symbol: Uluru.

-- Around 60 km south of Alice Springs is the popular roadside stop - the Mt Polhill, where you can camp for free for up to 24hrs.
-There’s some a shade shelter, picnic tables, a toilet, a watertank and some good sunrise views of the Waterhouse Range.
+Around 60 km south of Alice Springs is a popular roadside stop — Mt Polhill — where you can camp for free for up to 24hrs.
+There’s a shade shelter, picnic tables, toilet, water tank and some good sunrise views of the Waterhouse Range.

-- Most tourists also visit Kata Tjuta, fondly known as the Olgas, after Uluru.
-Treated sacred by the Aboriginals, Kata Tjuta is around 480kms southwest of Alice Springs and 35kms from southwest of Yulara and west of Uluru.
+Most tourists also visit Kata Tjuta, an Aboriginal Sacred Site that is fondly known as the Olgas.
+Kata Tjuta is around 480 kms southwest of Alice Springs and 35 kms southwest of Yulara and west of Uluru.

 Darwin to Uluru

-- Spending the night stargazing tiny Wycliffe Well, known as the the 'UFO capital of Australia' is worth stopping by,
+Spend the night stargazing at tiny Wycliffe Well, known as the the “UFO capital of Australia.”

-- Another worth-seeing is the legendary Karlu Karlu Devils Marbles.
-The Devils Marbles are a collection of massive granite boulders strewn across a valley south of Tennant Creek.
-An overnight camp is recommended if you want to see the renowned scene of the marbles glowing red and changing colour in the early morning light and setting sun.
-Don’t forget to bring your camera to catchthe drama of this awe-inspiring ancient landscape.
+Another site worth seeing is the legendary Karlu Karlu Devils Marbles.
+The Marbles are a collection of massive granite boulders strewn across a valley south of Tennant Creek.
+Camping overnight is recommended if you want to see the marbles glowing red in the setting sun then changing colour in the early morning light.
+Don’t forget to bring your camera to catch the beauty of this awe-inspiring ancient landscape.

 Adelaide to Uluru

 The trip from Adelaide to Uluru is definitely worthwhile.
-You can make a stop in Port Augusta (only three hours from Adelaide) and Coober Pedy (9 hours from Adelaide) known as “the opal capital of the world".
-Take note that you can do and explore it in one go by just stopping at Coober Pedy, which is already an experience with its underground structures - from the churches, opal mining museums, hotels and a whole lot more.
+You can make a stop in Port Augusta (only three hours from Adelaide) and Coober Pedy (nine hours from Adelaide).
+The latter is known as “the opal capital of the world,” and boasts many attractions aside from its underground structures, including churches, opal mining museums, hotels and a whole lot more.

-- Explore Wadlata’s Tunnel of Time by walking into the jaws of the big ripper lizard and get transported into prehistoric world of life before man on Gondwanaland.
+Explore Wadlata’s Tunnel of Time by walking into the jaws of the big ripper lizard and get transported into Gondwanaland — a prehistoric world of life before humankind was walking the planet.

-- Another worth-stopping by is the Matthew Flinders Lookout because its amazing vista of Spencer Gulf against the spectacular backdrop of the Flinders Ranges.
+Another worthwhile stop is the Matthew Flinders Lookout thanks to its amazing vista of Spencer Gulf with the Flinders Ranges forming a spectacular backdrop.

-- Cited as one of the most prolific Opal mining centres in Australia, now is the best time to go opal fossicking in Coober Pedy.
-Other must-see local attractions in Coober Pedy are the Big Winch Lookout, the Boot Hill, Centenary Mosaic Garden, Crocodile Harry, Kanku Breakaways and Dog Fence.
+Cited as one of the most prolific opal mining centres in Australia, now is the best time to go opal fossicking in Coober Pedy.
+Other must-see local attractions in Coober Pedy include the Big Winch Lookout, the Boot Hill, Centenary Mosaic Garden, Crocodile Harry, Kanku Breakaways and the Dog Fence.